ros2/rcutils/QUALITY_DECLARATION.md

 ### Feature Documentation [3.i]

-`rcutils` does not have a documented feature list.
+`rcutils` has a documented feature list and it is hosted [here](http://docs.ros2.org/latest/api/rcutils/index.html).

 ### Public API Documentation [3.ii]

-`rcutils` does not cover a public API documentation.
+`rcutils` has documentation of its public API and it is hosted [here](http://docs.ros2.org/latest/api/rcutils/index.html).

 ### License [3.iii]